yeatse/YTPageController/README.md

     ![](relationship.png)

-    Since Apple hasn't provide a custom relationship segue, you need to follow these steps to simulate it:
+    Since Apple hasn't provided a custom relationship segue, you need to follow these steps to simulate it:

     1. Drag a custom segue from `YTPageController` to one of your child view controllers and change its class to `YTPageControllerSegue`;
     2. Name the identifier of this segue with the format `YTPage_{index}`, such as `YTPage_0`, `YTPage_1`, `YTPage_2`, ...